Jacket / Recommendations

-Beyond the secondary boundary textile pants, there are individual styles in denim and leather that resembles the layer directly covering your skin.
-Denim is usually interwoven with another fabric to increase its abrasive resistance in the case of fall.
+Beyond the secondary boundary textile pants, there are individual styles in denim and leather that resemble the layer directly covering your skin.
+Denim is usually interwoven with another fabric to increase its abrasive resistance in the case of a fall.
 Kevlar is typical in that respect, and there are some labeled as ‘Kevlar Denim’ pants.
-Other denim styles may add sections of added protection in the high impact areas.
+Other denim styles may add sections of added protection in the high-impact areas.

 Leather can be found in a sporty style that involves abrasive knee pucks meant to touch the ground.
 For those that want to take riding to the edge, these pants offer maximum protection in the butt, knees, and hips.
 There are less aggressive styles in leather that more resemble regular pants, but still provide protection for riding.

 Finding your perfect set of riding pants is going to involve consideration for what you plan to ride in, including weather, the length of ride, and what type of motorcycle you ride.
 Leather is excellent for protection, but throughout a long ride, it may become less and less comfortable.
 Textiles offer excellent protection, visibility, and ventilation, but also aren’t the perfect pants for every occasion either.
 You will also need to consider if you prefer wearing clothes underneath the pants, as they above all else need to fit comfortably in your normal riding position.
 They shouldn’t be too tight, ride up high exposing the tops of your boots, nor be too bulky that makes riding, shifting, or stopping cumbersome.